About this Course

 As the days grow dark and the nights grow long, the season of advent is upon us, a time of turning in, of inward anticipation and quiet expectation.
 It's a bit like the third trimester of pregnancy, a time of watchful waiting.
 Yet the culture we live in has overshadowed the slow, simple and sacred aspects of this time of year.

 The celebration of the holidays has shifted from an emphasis on waiting, family time and being together, to one of commercialism, as if the meaning of the holiday lay in something we bought.
 It is challenging to create deeper meaning in a culture that is so materially focused.
 That's why I created this course for December.
-Last year I offered it as a free gift to you.
+I initially offered it as a free gift to you.
 This year, I am charging a small fee to help me continue to do this work, and keep the registration fees low each month.
 If it inspired you, I hope you will return this year and tell your friends about it.

 - Are you wanting to celebrate yet wanting to slow down while feeling overwhelmed with the commercial aspects of Christmas?